Dawinz/dn-kategaya-express-site/README.md

 ## 📄 License

-This project is proprietary software owned by DN Kategaya Express.
+This project is proprietary software owned by DNKategaya Express.

 ---

-**Built with ❤️ for DN Kategaya Express**
+**Built with ❤️ for DNKategaya Express**
 # dn-kategaya-express-site